qinxuqiang/Semantic-movie-recommender/log.md

 genre, year dropdown (Tested on May 30)

-### May 30:
+### May 28:
-design document

-description improvement

-nick name improvement
+Added thumbnails

+Added deterministic director search on Gradio